KevinStock/bcsics/README.md

 1. Install dependencies with `pip`
 2. Execute `FLASK_APP=main.py flask run`
 3. Open browser to http://127.0.0.1:5000/
+4. Login with BootcampSpot credentials (user must have an active enrollment to create a calendar file)

 ## Dependencies
 Python3, Flask, requests, ics